florence house wedding photographer lgbtq couple in doorway

 Let me show you some of my favourite spots…

 As a Florence House wedding photographer, I love this spot for its soft light and tucked-away charm.
 And if you’re dreaming of a group photo with a twist, this is the place.
-A birds-eye view from the upstairs roof captures the whole scene beautifully—it just takes a little careful climbing and a bit of bravery (trust me, it’s worth it!).
+A birds-eye view from the upstairs roof captures the whole scene beautifully!
+It just takes a little careful climbing and a bit of bravery (trust me, it’s worth it!).

 You also have full use of the dining space and drawing room, you can choose to gather here before or after the ceremony, and upstairs are all the extra rooms that can be hired out for up to 31 guests.
 The house is truly at your disposal to be used however you wish!